Loading...

 TL;DR

-• try: Block with code that may throw exceptions.
+• try: Block containing code that may throw exceptions.

 • Multiple catch blocks allow handling different exception types separately.